Carole A. Feuerman (1945) is an American superrealist sculptor. Her prolific career spans five decades. She currently lives and works in New York.

 Artist Statement:

 “Through my sculptures, I convey my feelings about life and art.
 It is far easier for me to express my emotions through sculpture than through words.
-I portray the inner life of each image I create, to capture the passion and sensuality of my subject.
+I portray the inner life of each image in order to capture the passion and sensuality of my subject.
 In this way, my work speaks to the viewer, evoking both an emotional and an intellectual response”.